Ellame En Rasathan: Production

-Rajkiran initially planned the film to revolve around female infanticide; however after he came to know Karuthamma revolving around the same theme got released, he made changes in the script.
+Rajkiran initially planned for the film to revolve around female infanticide; however after he came to know Karuthamma revolving around the same theme got released, he made changes to the script.

 Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics written by Vaali, Pulamaipithan and Ponnadiyan.
+The music was composed by Ilaiyaraaja.
+The song "Ettana Iruntha" is the playback singing debut of Vadivelu.

 Reception

-New Straits Times wrote "Ellame En Rasah Thaan has a rather slow beginning and takes too much time coming to the point but [..] there is a following for this type of family-oriented movie".
-Kalki reviewed the film more positively, praising Ilaiyaraaja's music and the absence of obscene comedy, dances and disgusting events.
+K. Vijiyan of New Straits Times wrote, "[Ellame En Rasathan] has a rather slow beginning and takes too much time coming to the point but [..] there is a following for this type of family-oriented movie".
+R. P. R. of Kalki reviewed the film more positively, praising Ilaiyaraaja's music and the absence of obscene comedy, dances and disgusting events.